How to Hedge with ETFs: An ETFdb.com Guide2015-06-24

 The strategy can be applied to nearly any stock that has some correlation with its sector, as there is a sector ETF that tracks almost every stock: see the complete Sector ETF List.

 Even though a stock is part of a sector, it may not always move with the sector.
 In this case, the “long stock-short ETF” strategy may not effectively hedge the position.

-Inflation is a cause for concern among investors; it dwindles their buying power, and their stock returns may not compensate them for it.
+Inflation is a cause for concern among investors; it dwindles their buying power and their stock returns may not compensate for it.
 Since inflation is an increase in prices, many commodities appreciate during inflationary times.
-Therefore, investors can buy commodities as a hedge against inflation—the rise in commodity prices is likely to fully or partially offset the loss in buyer power.
-Research by AllianceBerstein indicates “published spot commodity prices date back at least to the 1800s and confirm that on average, commodity prices appreciate in line with broad inflation measures” [see 101 High Yielding ETFs For Every Dividend Investor].
+Therefore, investors can buy commodities as a hedge against inflation—the rise in commodity prices is likely to fully or partially offset the loss in purchasing power.
+Research by AllianceBernstein, indicates “published spot commodity prices date back at least to the 1800s and confirm that on average, commodity prices appreciate in line with broad inflation measures."

-Buying the Barclays TIPS Bond Fund (TIP) can also offset inflation, as the fund is designed to protect investors from inflation.
+Buying the Barclays TIPS Bond Fund (TIP ) can also offset inflation, as the fund is designed to protect investors from inflation.
 TIP invests in Treasuries that rise and fall with the Consumer Price Index (CPI).
-Since Treasuries pay less interest than traditional corporate bonds, the fund is likely to act as a partial hedge, and not entirely compensate investors for the rise in real prices (inflation) they are experiencing.
+Since Treasuries pay less interest than traditional corporate bonds, the fund is likely to act as a partial hedge, not entirely compensating investors for the rise in real prices (inflation) they are experiencing.